 Here are 17 resources that you can use to hack your way into learning and building IoT solutions and products.
 Once you’re skilled in developing IoT applications, you can use these Top IO Internet of Things Questions to discover IoT’s value for any business.

 1. Alasdair Allas: Workshops on Sensors

 Allas offers his iOS sensors and external hardware masterclass.
 This is one of our favorite workshops on sensors.
-Done well, you’ll be able to make basic location aware applications for the iOS platforms.
-You’ll be using onboard sensors: the 3-axis accelerometer, the magnetometer, the gyroscope, the camera and the GPS.
+If done well, you’ll be able to make basic location-aware applications for the iOS platforms.
+You’ll be using onboard sensors: the 3-axis accelerometer, the magnetometer, the gyroscope, the camera, and the GPS.
 Allas has also authored a book titled Learning iOS Programming.
-Anyone looking to hack their way into iOS based IoT apps can attend the upcoming workshops at London, San Francisco, and New York.
+Anyone looking to hack their way into iOS-based IoT apps can attend the upcoming workshops in London, San Francisco, and New York.

 2. Lynda: IoT with Android

-Those of you who are interested in developing Android based IoT apps can check Michael Lehman’s course on Lynda.
-You’ll come to know how to use IFTTT to program things, creating your own things with programmable hardware & how to connect inputs and outputs.
-Michael offers IoT courses for both Android & iOS, he has been with Microsoft’s Patterns & Practices and Developer/Platform Evangelism groups and now runs his Seattle based consulting firm DreamTimeStudioZ, LLC.
+Those of you who are interested in developing Android-based IoT apps can check Michael Lehman’s course on Lynda.
+You’ll come to know how to use IFTTT to program things, create your own things with programmable hardware & how connect inputs and outputs.
+Michael offers IoT courses for both Android & iOS, he has been with Microsoft’s Patterns & Practices and Developer/Platform Evangelism groups and now runs his Seattle-based consulting firm DreamTimeStudioZ, LLC.

 3. Lynda: IoT with iOS

 The Lynda course on IoT teaches programmers how to program the internet of things with iOS.
 You’ll get to know all things wireless and communication networks that can be used in IoT projects.

 This course by Microsoft Channel 9 allows attendees to see how easily they can create solutions using Windows IoT “Athens” on mobile and industry devices.